ahayes/transcript_tether/README.md

 # Release
 -------

-To create a new executable java program:
+To create a standalone executable java program:

 > gradle fatJar